Table of Contents

 As content files can be pretty big, we understand some of you want to store them on external drives rather than filling up space on your primary internal disk.
 Learn how to find and move your plugin content after installation.

 Have a quick look at the following videos:

-- For example, the .ops file for Virtual Guitarist CARBON is called ‘VG-CARBON.blob‘ (4,36 GB) and the file for Beatmaker DOPE is called ‘BM-DOPE.blob‘:
+- For example, the content file for Virtual Guitarist CARBON is called ‘VG-CARBON.blob‘ (4,36 GB) and the content file for Beatmaker DOPE is called ‘BM-DOPE.blob‘:

 - After relocating the blob files, open your UJAM App and click on ‘locate content‘:

-- If you don't locate the content files in the UJAM App, a dialog will show up, asking for the file location.
-Now you need to open the folder which contains the plugin content (the blob files; usually now located on your external hard drive).
+- A window will show up, in which you can then navigate to the blob file location.
+You need to open the folder which contains the plugin content.
 If there are two blob files (usually called part1 and part2), make sure that both blob files are in the same folder and always point to part1.

 Always make sure you point to the correct location of the .blob files so that the plugin knows where to find its content and you're good to go! ✔️

 Using Installer Files

 Changing the location during the installation process is usually possible.
 In some edge cases this might not work properly though (depending on the product and operating system):